Growing Cabbage From Seed to Sauerkraut

 - Golden Acre Cabbage – 65 days to harvest.
 Popular since the 1920s.
 Has a solid dense head and weighs about 3-5 pounds and not best for storage.

 - Premium Late Flat Dutch Cabbage – 100 days to harvest.
 This cabbage is a tried and true giant flat cabbage that is perfect for storage since the 1860s.

 - Glory of Enkhuizen Cabbage – 90 days to harvest.
 Has medium to large hard round heads.
 These are perfect for storage and excellent for kraut.

-- Brunswick cabbage – 90 day.
+- Brunswick cabbage – 90 days to harvest.
 An heirloom from Germany.
 This is mainly green with a drumhead shape.
 Excellent for coleslaw & kraut and is also a solid choice for winter storage.